 The 20 Worst Places to Live in Ireland

-Ireland is a gorgeous country with rolling, green hills, a breathtaking coastline, and history and culture for days.
-It's got great culture, great people, and, of course, great Guinness.
-But nowhere's perfect.
+Ireland is a gorgeous country with rolling green hills, a breathtaking coastline, and history for days.
+It’s got great culture, great people, and, of course, great Guinness.
+But nowhere is perfect, and the worst towns in Ireland are definitely the kind of places you want to avoid when visiting the area.

 For all its attractions, Ireland is also a place of high living costs, widespread unemployment, and a growing problem with drugs and organized crime.
 If you want to experience the best of the Emerald Isle without the flipside, do whatever you can to avoid these 20 worst places to live in Ireland.